 • Inputs as low as 6 pg (single cell gDNA)

 • Simple, streamlined workflow

 • Efficient use of NGS reads

-FAQ About Targeted Sequencing
+FAQ About Targeted Sequencing or Targeted Gene Sequencing

 DNA sequencing can be accomplished using several different methods.
 By leveraging current genomic knowledge, a targeted NGS approach utilizes molecular biology methods to enrich for specific genetic sequences, to focus studies on individual genes or genomic regions.
 This targeted DNA sequencing approach improves coverage, simplifies analysis and interpretation, lowers total sequencing workflow costs.
 This targeted approach allows to sequence at a much higher depth of coverage to discover rare variants.

 There are two methods of targeted sequencing to enrich for specific genetic regions: Hybridization capture and Amplicon-based enrichment.

 Hybridization capture can be either solution-based or performed on a solid-substrate such as a microarray.
 Both methods require the use of synthesized oligonucleotide probes (also known as baits) that are complementary to the genetic sequence of interest.
 In solution-based methods, the probes are biotinylated and added to the genetic material in solution to hybridize with the desired regions of interest.
 Magnetic streptavidin beads are used to capture and isolate the hybridized probes from the unwanted genetic material.
 With array-based capture, the probes are attached directly to the solid surface.
 The genetic material is applied to the microarray and target regions hybridize to the surface.
 Any unbound material is washed away, leaving the desired target regions isolated on the substrate.
 For both methods, the isolated and purified target regions are subsequently amplified and prepared for sequencing.